 The bitcoin protocol makes it mandatory for every new block to contain the hash of the previous block plus the hash of the block that contains information for newly processed transactions.

-But as any blockchain service providers would tell you, finding this new hash isn’t easy.
+But as any blockchain service provider would tell you, finding this new hash isn’t easy.
 Blockchain technology underpinning bitcoin adjusts hashing difficulty by calculating the total computing power of the network.
 The more miners there are, the harder it is to find a hash and vice versa.
 In return for validating blocks and helping run the Blockchain, miners are rewarded with bitcoin.

-A. Defining Blockchain & Traditional Database
+Blockchain & Traditional Database Architectures

 Defining the Traditional Database Architecture